penrose/penrose/tutorial/tutorial.md

 # ✨ Welcome, we are so glad you are here.
 Ready to make some beautiful diagrams?
 You are at the right place.
+This tutorial is targeted towards absolute beginners who are excited to curate visualizations on mathematical topics with Penrose. :student:

 # What's in this tutorial?
-This tutorial consists 3 individual sections, which each contains the following content:
+This tutorial consists 3 individual sections, each containing the following content:
 - **A Worked Example**
     - We will hold your hand to write and most importantly understand each line of code.
 Furthermore, we will be teaching you how to navigate in the Penrose repository for all the resources you need in the future.
 - **Exercises (with solutions)**